 "'We would love to see rock'n'roll conquer the Eurovision Song Contest.
 This is a contest of glam and whoelse than us are the best representatives of this kind of music."

 Well, they had their wish a year later – but sadly it wasn't them claiming the crown.

 Back in 2009 this guy called Miroslav Šmajda fancied himself as the next Kurt Cobain, but when he only came second place on the Czech Republic version of Pop Idol we can only assume he got inspired by watching Rock Of Ages and decided to remodel himself on Jon Bon Jovi.
 The result was Max Jason Mai’s Don’t Close Your Eyes.
 And fair play, the guy can belt out a good rock ballad.

 This band didn’t actually make it past the Estonian rounds and into the contest but they are too bonkers to leave out.
 Their brand of metal is a rtad more more hardcore punk, but with upside-down drummers playing on the ceiling throughout the show, guitarists hoisted into the air and really bad wolf man make-up, there just isn’t anything more metal than that.

-We are clutching at straws by including this one (we’ll admit that Eurovision isn’t exactly known for its metal), but this band stunned us with their terrible Evanescence rip-off.
+We are clutching at straws by including this one (we’ll admit that Eurovision isn’t exactly known for its metal), but this entry from Georgia stunned us with their terrible Evanescence rip-off.
 We don’t know where the inspiration for their costumes came from – we can only imagine it was a mix of Russian national dress and Tron.